The iconic American road trip is generally a summer affair, thanks in part, to rock n’ roll, convertibles, and school vacations.

 Ready to find your winter adventure on the open road?
 These are the best winter road trips in the USA, perfect for a long weekend getaway or a midweek escape.

-Warm Winter Road Trips to Escape the Cold
+Warm Winter Road Trips in the USA to Escape the Cold

 -by Jen Ambrose and Ryan Victor of Passions and Places

-Since winter in Louisiana means 70 degrees and sunny (and since it’s unbearable during most of the year), the winter months are the perfect time to visit.
-New Orleans is the most convenient place to start, and besides, you simply
+Since winter in Louisiana means 70 degrees and sunny (and since it’s unbearably hot during most of the year), the winter months are the perfect time for a winter road trip.
+Begin your trip in vibrant New Orleans, then meander around the bayou for a more rural experience.

 Read more about this winter road trip in Louisiana on Passions and Places.